SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 :warning: If not yet done, please [clone](https://github.com/SAP/cloud-cf-product-list-sample/tree/master/exercises/11_clonebranch) the advanced version of the application and import it into Eclipse.

 ### Step 1: Definition of the Application Security Descriptor

+**This step is mandatory only if you work on the master branch.
+For the advanced branch you can go through it to understand what is happening (no need to change anything)**
 An Application Security Descriptor defines the details of the authentication methods and authorization types to use for accessing the Product List application.
 The Product List application uses this information to perform scope checks.
 With scopes a fine-grained user authorization can be build up.
 Spring Security allows to check scopes for each HTTP method on all HTTP endpoints.
 Scopes are carried by [JSON Web Tokens (JWTs)](https://tools.ietf.org/html/rfc7519) which in turn are issued by the [XS UAA Service](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/1.0.12/en-US/17acf1ac0cf84487a3199c51b28feafd.html).

 * Create the file `xs-security.json` in `src/main/security/`.